 - Provide leadership and vision to establish and maintain both short- and long-range goals for cultivation, stewardship, annual and capital fundraising and planned giving that will increase the culture of philanthropy across all constituencies of the school.

-- Oversee all aspects of the development program, including annual giving, planned giving, major gift strategies, capital campaign planning, corporate and foundation proposals, a strong alumnae association, and special events.
+- Oversee all aspects of the development program, including annual giving, planned giving, major gift strategies, capital campaign planning, corporate and foundation proposals, a strong alumnae association, parents’ association and all special events.

-- Build program infrastructure, train support and provide management for a staff of three with direct supervision of the Assistant Director of Development, Database Coordinator and Alumnae Affairs Coordinator.
+- Build program infrastructure, train support and provide management for a staff of three with direct supervision of the Assistant Director of Development, Database Coordinator and Alumnae Relations Coordinator.

 - Implement a metric-driven environment positively managing the team to meet goals and achieve effective outcomes.